End of Watch: 09/21/1930

 In 1932, Seattle Police and detectives in California were able to name Frank Ellis, a member of the Stone Gang, as the man who shot Patrolman Perry.
 Shell casings from the robbery attempt in Seattle and from the Nobel train robbery in California were matched.
 Ellis was shot and killed by police during an arrest attempt in California.

-Officer Perry had been a member of the Seattle Police Department for eight years.
-He was survived by his wife and two sons.
+Officer Perry served the Seattle Police Department for eight years.
+He is survived by his wife and two sons.